AVEVA/OMF-Docs/docs/Type_Messages.rst

 ``description``     Optional description for the Type.
 ``tags``            Optional array of strings to tag the Type.
 ``metadata``        Optional key-value pairs associated with the Type.
+``properties``      Key-value pairs defining the properties of the Type.
 =================== =============================

 The ``id`` cannot begin with the character sequence __.
 This is reserved for predefined Types.
 Currently supported predefined Types are __Link and __Span.

 A ``static`` classification represents metadata describing a device being observed and should be used to capture data that is descriptive and relatively unchanging.
 A ``dynamic`` classification represents observed or calculated measurements taken from a device.

-One property must be designated as the index by supplying the ``index`` keyword with a value of ``true``.
-The designated ``index`` property is used to uniquely identify discrete Data objects so that they can be updated or deleted after their initial creation.
+At least one property must be designated as the index by supplying the ``isindex`` keyword with a value of ``true``.
+The designated ``isindex`` property is used to uniquely identify discrete Data objects so that they can be updated or deleted after their initial creation.
+For a clustered index, the ``indexorder`` keyword with an integer value can be used to specify the order within an index.

-One property may be optionally designated as the name by supplying the ``name`` keyword with a value of ``true``.
-If no property is declared to be the ``name``, the property marked as the ``index`` will be used as the name.
-Because the ``index`` must be unique across all assets, the name keyword allows for multiple distinct Data objects to share a common name.
+One property may be optionally designated as the name by supplying the ``isname`` keyword with a value of ``true``.
+If no property is declared to be the ``isname``, the property marked as the ``isindex`` will be used as the name.
+Because the ``isindex`` must be unique across all assets, the name keyword allows for multiple distinct Data objects to share a common name.

+Each property may have an optional friendly name and description specified by the ``name`` and ``description`` keywords respectively with a string value.

 .. toctree::